Myoschen/next-blog/content/syntax-highlight.md

 ---
 title: Syntax Highlight
-description: This is a demo of Syntax Highlight
+description: This is a demo of Syntax Highlight.
-slug: syntax-highlight
 date: 2023-07-29
-type: Post
 ---

 ## H2 title